dvanhu/gitops-project/README.md

 docker push your-dockerhub-username/nginx-app:latest
 ```

+> The published Docker image for this project is available at: [dvanhu/gitops-nginx](https://hub.docker.com/repository/docker/dvanhu/gitops-nginx)

 ### Stage 5 — GitOps Repository Update

 This is the critical bridge between the CI and CD layers.
 The pipeline authenticates to GitHub using a Personal Access Token (`GITOPS_PAT`), clones the `gitops-multi-env-deployment` repository, and uses `sed` to update the image tag in the base `deployment.yaml`.
 It then commits and pushes the change, which ArgoCD detects and uses to trigger a deployment.